H7O/Com.H.EF.Relational/README.md

 // ^ returns IEnumerable<dynamic>, you can also return IEnumerable<T> where T is your data model class
 // by using the ExecuteQuery<T> method which returns IEnumerable<T>
 // example: var result = dc.ExecuteQuery<YourDataModelClass>("select 'abc' as name, '123' as phone");
+// Also, returns IAsyncEnumerable when called asynchronously via dc.ExecuteQueryAsync()

 foreach(var item in result)
 {